Michigan flood: Resources to assist flood-impacted areas

 Michigan Sea Grant storm project seeks to help communities prepare for future extreme storms

-Michigan Sea Grant is committed to helping to bring heightened awareness of extreme storms and to provide information to communities on prepare for such storms, particularly in the Saginaw Bay watershed.
+Michigan Sea Grant is committed to helping to increase awareness of extreme storms and to provide information to communities on how to prepare for such storms, particularly in the Saginaw Bay watershed.

 Michigan Sea Grant and MSU Extension outline the role the preservation of wetlands, green infrastructure, protecting floodplains, proper culvert construction and flood insurance play in protecting against future extreme weather events.